tskit-dev/tskit/docs/development.md

 changes since the last release have been listed.
 Comparing `git log --follow --oneline -- python` with `git log --follow --oneline -- python/CHANGELOG.rst` may help here.

+Once this PR is merged, the release is ready.
+This can be done in one of two ways.

+#### Manual tagging via git

-Once this PR is merged, push a tag to github:
+To do this push a tag to github:

 ```bash
 git tag -a MAJOR.MINOR.PATCH -m "Python version MAJOR.MINOR.PATCH"